AntoinePassemiers/Neuhon/README.md

 - Use Markov chains to take the temporal factor into account
 - Adapt the ML algorithms to be able to manage imbalanced datasets
+- Handle wav files that are not 44100 Hz 2-channels

 ### Clojure dependencies